 World Menstrual Hygiene Day is observed on May 28 across the globe.
 This aims to raise awareness of the importance for girls and women to maintain hygiene during menstruation.
 Its goal is also to raise awareness about the challenges women and girls face due to menstruation and highlight solutions that address these challenges.
 In this article, we will be discussing the basic menstrual hygiene tips that should be followed during menstruation.

-The World Menstrual Hygiene Day 2018 theme is 'Menstruation matters to everyone, everywhere'.
+The World Menstrual Hygiene Day 2019 theme is 'It's time for action'.
 The word menstruation remains a taboo in India which was incredibly and evidently portrayed in the movie 'Padman'.

 Despite efforts, the stigma attached to menstruation still remains.
 Menstruation is a healthy biological process of a female's reproductive cycle; yet culturally, it's still considered to be dirty and impure in India.